Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 - Pink flowers are the epitome of alkaline soil.

-- Purple flowers are somewhere in between and the exact shade you get is a reflection of the pH in your soil
+- Purple flowers are somewhere in between and the exact shade you get is a reflection of the pH in your soil.

 Know your Variety

-There is no variety of hydrangea that absolutely needs ericaceous compost, as they can get along quite well in almost any conditions, but it does bring with it some benefits.
+There is no variety of Hydrangea that specifically needs ericaceous compost because they can get along quite well in almost any condition, however, this type of compost does bring with it some benefits.
+Now, this is something you only get the option with for the mophead varieties, those that start out with some shade of pink or blue.

-Test the Soil
+Testing the Soil

 No products found.

-Last update on 2021-03-29 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-12-03 / Affiliate links / Images from Amazon Product Advertising API